andyderek/andyderek.github.io/_posts/2016-03-23-Short-Cuts.markdown

 First off don’t make fun of my page.
 I’m going for that OG retro look.
 Think GeoCities late 90s complete with broken images.

-If it helps image that your are viewing this page on this computer:
+If it helps, imagine that your are viewing this page on this computer:

 ![My helpful screenshot]({{ andyderek.github.io }}/images/oldmonitor.jpg)

 I often see people use multiple short-cuts in quick succession and I'm... well I think this video sums it up pretty well: